-Trade waste pre-treatment equipment (overview)
+Trade Waste Pre-Treatment Equipment (overview)

 There are many types of 'off the shelf' pre-treatment devices on the market to suit many varied trade waste discharges.
 Listed below are the more common devices on the market.
 Consult with Council's Trade Waste Officer as to which device will best suit your needs.
+See table 'Minimum Treatment Requirements for Trade Waste' for defined waste types and their associated required pre-treatment.